czyzi0/MineSweeper/README.md

 ![image](screenshot.png)

-This game was coded as an simple exercise for using `curses` and `pyinstaller`.
+This game was coded as a simple exercise for using `curses` and `pyinstaller`.
 The requirements to build binary are
 ```bash
 sudo apt install python3.8 python3.8-venv
 ```